EARLY CHILD CARE

 - To empower people by imparting skills to use e-services like e-commerce, e-governance, e-panchayat, etc.

-- To make the people of community digitally literate through various e-learning platform
+- To make the people of community digitally literate through various e-learning platforms.

 IDENTITY & ENTITLEMENTS

 Majority of the construction workers are not aware about their rights and benefits they can avail from the government.
 Linking these construction site workers and their families with multiple Central and State Government Schemes is a step forward towards their empowerment.
-Through iMpower workers would be made and use this knowledge to fight in situations where they are facing discrimination and being exploited at construction sites.
+Through this initiative iMpower workers would be made aware of their rights and use this knowledge to fight in situations where they are facing discrimination and being exploited at construction sites.